gobwas/articles/instrumenting-go-components.en.md

 ```

 If we continue to add instrumentation methods to our `Client`, we'll realise
-soon that most of its code is related to instrumentation, and not to the main
+soon that most of its code is related to instrumentation and not to the main
 functionality of the `Client` (which was just a single line with `doPing()`
 call).